neelchauhan/mpd-x/docs/mpd10.md

 **`-p  --pidfile filename`**

-:   Mpd will open and lock `filename` and write its process ID before
+:   mpdx will open and lock `filename` and write its process ID before
     starting.
 If another mpd process is already running, mpd will not start.
 The default is `/var/run/mpd.pid`.